Skip to main content

 Runting-stunting in broilers: Effect of downtime, brooding management, air quality and infectious diseases

-A PhD opportunity is anticipated to begin in September 2025 (alternate January 2026 start date will be considered for an exceptional candidate), in the Department of Population Medicine, Ontario Veterinary College, under the supervision of Dr. Michele Guerin.
-This position is contingent on finalized funding and is open to domestic and permanent resident applicants.
+A PhD opportunity is anticipated to begin in September 2026 in the Department of Population Medicine, Ontario Veterinary College, under the supervision of Dr. Michele Guerin.
+This position is open to domestic and permanent resident applicants.

 We are seeking a highly motivated and independent PhD student to join our research team examining Runting-Stunting Syndrome (RSS) in broiler chickens in the Ontario poultry industry.
 This project addresses the problem of small, runted broiler chickens (i.e., chickens raised to 32-48 days of age for meat), which has been identified as an emerging disease issue of great concern because of its impact on bird welfare and production loss.
 This field-based project will utilize bird health, environmental, and questionnaire data to identify risk factors for the development of this syndrome.
-Through participation in this project, the PhD student will develop the skills necessary to independently conduct field-based epidemiologic research from inception to conclusion.
+Through participation in this project, the PhD student will develop the skills necessary to independently conduct field-based epidemiologic research in the livestock sector.

 • Doctor of Veterinary Medicine (DVM) degree (preferred, but not required)